Nocksoft/SimpleImageRenamer/README.md

 ![SimpleImageRenamer](SimpleImageRenamer.png)

+## How to work with UNC paths
+To enter UNC paths as location for your photos and videos, just press STRG and click "Add Directory".

 ## How to use custom formats
 To use custom formats, just enter your format in the textbox and hit ENTER.
 You can use "IMG_{yyyyMMdd}_{HHmmss}" for example.